onfido/k8s-aws-autoscaler/README.md

 ### Env vars

-- `INTERVAL`: Seconds between checks in the autoscaling process described above (120 - 300 recommended)
+- `INTERVAL` (required): Seconds between checks in the autoscaling process described above (120 - 300 recommended)
-- `AUTOSCALING`: Contains min/max RRA(s) and ASG(s) in the following pattern:
+- `AUTOSCALING` (required): Contains min/max RRA(s) and ASG(s) in the following pattern:
   - single ASG: `<minRRA>|<maxRRA>|<ASG name>|<ASG region>`
   - multiple ASGs: `<minRRA>|<maxRRA>|<ASG1 name>|<ASG1 region>;<minRRA>|<maxRRA>|<ASG2 name>|<ASG2 region>`
   - e.g. `30|70|General-ASG|eu-west-1;40|60|GPU-ASG|eu-west-1`
-- `SLACK_HOOK`: Slack incoming webhook for event notifications
+- `SLACK_HOOK` (optional): Slack incoming webhook for event notifications
+- `ROTATE_NODES` (optional): Number of days when instances should be (safely) rotated.
+  - e.g. If set to 2, the autoscaling script will check every 12h for nodes older than 2 days.
+If it finds X old nodes, it will scale up by X and then (safely) scale down X times.
+The scale down events always pick the oldest instances in the ASGs.

 ### Deployment